phongse/libosrs/README.md

 ## Game modes

 ```
-"auto"
-"regular"
-"ironman"
-"hardcore"
-"ultimate"
-"deadman"
-"seasonal"
-"tournament"
+Auto
+Regular
+Ironman
+Hardcore
+Ultimate
+Deadman
+Seasonal
+Tournament

 ```

-`auto` will try to fetch a players current gamemode from `regular`, `ironman`, `hardcore` and `ultimate`, i.e. a player who used to be Ironman but converted to regular will output their regular game stats.
+`Auto` will try to fetch a players current gamemode from `Regular`, `Ironman`, `Hardcore` and `Ultimate`, i.e. a player who used to be Ironman but converted to regular will output their regular game stats.
 Only works if they gained Xp or Boss scores after convertion.
-Any other values for gamemode will fallback to `regular`.

 ## Struct names

 See the [docs.rs](https://docs.rs/libosrs/0.1.1/libosrs/hiscore/index.html) page.

 ## Todo

 - [ ] Blocking IO
 - [x] Serialize to json without re-calling Runescape API
 - [ ] Formatters